 - Direct participants to the DFA (Department of Foreign Affairs) website for up-to-date travel advice.

-- Provide pre-departure weekends two months prior to all expeditions in order to assess all team members’ fitness levels.
+- Provide training weekends two months prior to all expeditions in order to assess all team members’ fitness levels.
 Participants are provided with an extensive briefing on preparation.

 - We only use Expedition Medics who are qualified Doctors and have the necessary skills to look after our participants to a high standard.